UMICTResearch/resume-me/README.md

 - Note: The following instructions only need to be done once.
 After installation, refer to "Run the application on your local system" for instructions on how to launch the app
 - Clone the repository
 - Install the following packages: python, python-dev, pip and virtual-environment.
-- To do this, if on a mac, in the terminal, type "sudo easy_install python" (press enter), "sudo easy_install python-dev" (enter), "sudo easy_install pip" (enter) and "sudo install virtual-environment"
+  - Mac: In the terminal, type "sudo easy_install python" (press enter), "sudo easy_install python-dev" (enter), "sudo easy_install pip" (enter) and "sudo install virtual-environment"
+  - Linux (Ubuntu): "sudo apt-get install python python-dev python-pip python-virtualenv virtualenvwrapper" (enter)
 - Now, type virtualenv venv
 - After the python virtual environment is installed, it has to be activated
 - To activate python virtual environment, "source venv/bin/activate"
 - pip install -r requirements.txt (this script should install all remaining packages needed)
 ##Run the application on your local system
 - Once in the virtual environment (e.g., source venv/bin/activate), type "python run.py"
 - You may have to create a secret key, the instructions will be provided in the terminal